apache/cassandra-java-driver/changelog/README.md

 - [improvement] Unify "Target" enum for schema elements (JAVA-782)
 - [new feature] Expose server-side warnings on ExecutionInfo (JAVA-780)
+- [new feature] Expose new read/write failure exceptions (JAVA-749)

 ### 2.1.6